- 2015: Latin America Confronts the United States: Asymmetry and Influence (New York/Cambridge: Cambridge University Press, 2015)

 - 2018: “Trump and Latin America: Asymmetry and the Problem of Influence,” in Robert Jervis, Francis Gavin, Joshua Rovner, and Diane Labrosse, eds, Trump and the World (New York: Columbia University Press, forthcoming).
 With Max Paul Friedman.

 - 2017: “Regional Public Goods in North America,” in Louis W. Goodman and Antoni Estevadeordal, eds., 21st Century Cooperation: Regional Public Goods, Global Governance, and Sustainable Development, (Routledge, 2017).
 With Manuel Suarez-Mier.

 - “Trump and Latin America: Asymmetry and the Problem of Influence,” in Robert Jervis, Francis Gavin, Joshua Rovner, and Diane Labrosse, eds.
 America and the World—2017 and Beyond, H-Diplo/ISSF Policy Series.
 With Max Paul Friedman.
 May 2017.

 - December 2014: “Echoes of 1992: The NAFTA Negotiations and North America Now,” Mexico Institute, Woodrow Wilson International Center for Scholars.

-- Of Hal Brands, Making the Unipolar Moment: U.S. Foreign Policy and the Rise of the Post-Cold War Order, Ithaca: Cornell University Press, 2016, in Political Science Quarterly, vol. 132, no. 3, Summer 2017
+- Of Hal Brands, Making the Unipolar Moment: U.S. Foreign Policy and the Rise of the Post-Cold War Order, Ithaca: Cornell University Press, 2016, in Political Science Quarterly, vol. 132, no. 3, Fall 2017 (forthcoming)

 - Of Robert A. Karl, “Reading the Cuban revolution from Bogotá, 1957–62.”
 Cold War History 16:4, (Fall 2016): 337-358, in H-Diplo Article Review no. 692, April 26, 2017.